NEW JERSEY STATE SOCIETY DAUGHTERS OF THE AMERICAN REVOLUTION

 Education

-DAR members support education through the promotion of the Children of the American Revolution (C.A.R.), DAR Good Citizens, and Junior American Citizens.
-The National Society and New Jersey State Society also provide scholarships and awards to outstanding students, and members work tirelessly to support their local schools.
+DAR members are passionate about education through the promotion of the Children of the American Revolution (C.A.R.), DAR Good Citizens, and Junior American Citizens.
+The National Society DAR and New Jersey State Society DAR also provide scholarships and awards to outstanding students, teachers, and members who work tirelessly to support their local schools.
 Learn more about how DAR members support education.

 Picture